eruecco87-zz/microwave/README.md

 ---

 ### Troubleshooting
-If the configuration you're entering from Popcorntime does not seem to work try changing the port number.
+If the configuration you're entering from Popcorntime does not seem to work try changing the port number on both Popcorn Time and Microwave.